pavittarx/free-genai-bootcamp-2025/lang-portal/frontend/README.md

 - Sessions Activity cannot be edited or deleted.

 ## Pages
+- Keep the design of the project in sync with other pages.
+- Keep the functionality of the project in sync with the backend.
+- Try to create common components for the pages.

 1. Dashboard Page
 - The dashboard page will act as the landing page for the user.
 - The dashboard will contain menu.
 The menu will contain links to different pages.